crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 By the way, I feel quite strange using CoffeeScript, as part of Rails stacks.
 Being surrounded by Vanilla JavaScript, EcmaScript of all versions, and TypeScript, I have no interest in learning an unpopular JavaScript replacement, which some dudes said it was dead.

-I tried using React with [react-rails](https://github.com/reactjs/react-rails) to build translator system of Rugby names.
-It is merely based on Rails, and we can use React Component with `react_component` tag and simply pass the data to the component:
+I tried using React with [react-rails](https://github.com/reactjs/react-rails) to build translating system of Rugby names.
+It is merely based on Rails, and we can use React Component with `react_component` tag and simply pass the data (Ruby objects) to the component seamlessly.

 ```html
 <div class="section-item">